-Thank you for taking the time to consider your application for the role of part time Specialty Physiotherapist within the Acute General Medical (AGM) and Frailty workstream at the Horton Hospital Banbury.
-We are looking for a dynamic and enthusiastic Physiotherapist to join our team of Physiotherapists, Occupational Therapists and Therapy Assistants who as a team provide high quality therapy intervention to patients across Emergency, Acute General Medicine, Trauma and Critical Care.
+Thank you for taking the time to consider your application for the part time role of Specialist Occupational Therapist within the Frailty and General Medical (AGM) workstream at the Horton Hospital Banbury.
+We are looking for a dynamic and enthusiastic Occupational Therapist to join our team of Occupational Therapists, Physiotherapists and Therapy Assistants who provide high quality therapy intervention to patients across Emergency and Ambulatory care, Acute General Medicine, Trauma and Critical Care.
 This role will be based in the Frailty service but there will be opportunities for cross covering to other areas as required.

 If you are interested in applying for this post and feel you meet the criteria, please do not hesitate to reach out to discuss this role further with one of the Therapy team leads as detailed in the advert.

-- Be able to write complex reports accurately describing patients clinical status and ensuring that the information provided aids effective continuing care and clinical management.
+Be able to write complex reports accurately describing patients clinical status and ensuring that the information provided aids effective continuing care and clinical management.
+Clinical Responsibilities

 - To enact the professional and legal responsibilities for all aspects of the post-holders own clinical practice.

-- To carry out comprehensive assessments for acute and general medical patients following hospital admission, including those with complex presentations, and form treatment and rehabilitation plans in partnership with the patient and their carers/family.
+- To carry out comprehensive assessments following hospital admission, including those with complex presentations, and form treatment and rehabilitation plans in partnership with the patient and their carers/family.

-- To interpret and analyse multiple sources of clinical information to form accurate physiotherapy diagnoses in trauma and acute and general medicine drawing on guidance from senior physiotherapists when required.
+- To interpret and analyse multiple sources of clinical information to form accurate diagnoses in acute and general medicine drawing on guidance from senior Occupational Therapists when required.

 - To evaluate patient progress against agreed treatment goals and be able to modify plans accordingly.

 - To determine a patients mental capacity to understand and to gain informed consent for treatment.
 To work within a legal framework with patients who lack the capacity to consent and are deprived of their liberty.